Kushal-Mangla/Science-2-A-1/q2/readme.md

 - **Oscillating Pattern**: The probability oscillates, being zero for odd values of N and non-zero for even values of N.

-- **Decay with Increasing N**: For even values of N, the probability peaks at N = 2 (the minimum number of steps needed to reach the origin) and generally decreases as N increases, with some fluctuations due to statistical variation.
+- **Decay with Increasing N**: For even values of N, the probability peaks at N = 2 (the minimum number of steps needed to reach the origin) and generally decreases as N increases following a pattern proportional to 1/√N.

-- **Theoretical Context**: The decay follows a pattern approximately proportional to 1/√N, which aligns with the theoretical behavior of random walks.
+- **Theoretical Context**: The decay follows the expected theoretical behavior of random walks, confirming the parity constraint property.

 ### Part (ii): Probability of Two People Meeting